-- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - · Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.
+- Class I, whose term will expire at the annual meeting of stockholders to be held in 2014; - · Class II, whose term will expire at the annual meeting of stockholders to be held in 2015; and - · Class III, whose term will expire at the annual meeting of stockholders to be held in 2016.

 Class I shall consist of Messrs.
 Koenig, Nadav and Oronsky, Class II shall consist of Messrs.
 Galbraith and Stump, and Class III shall consist of Messrs.
 Costa and Hurwitz.
 At each annual meeting of stockholders after the initial classification, the successors to directors whose terms will then expire serve from the time of election and qualification until the third annual meeting following election and until their successors are duly elected and qualified.
+A resolution of the board of directors or affirmative vote of at least 66 2/3% of our outstanding voting stock may change the authorized number of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one third of the directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in control or management of our company.